 Method 2: Increase PHP Memory Limit

-The second method to fix the “Upload Failed to Write File to Disk” error is to increase the PHP memory limit.
-Follow these steps to increase the PHP memory limit:
+The second method to fix the “Upload Failed to Write File to Disk” error is to iincrease the PHP memory limit.

 Create a blank text file and name it php.ini.